Go-Kart Racing Flags: What do They Mean?

-When you see that a black flag is being waived at you by the marshal, you must immediately stop driving recklessly and unsafely.
-This could have been issued you if you have been bumping into track objects or other go-karts during the race.
+When you see that a black flag is being waved at you by the marshal, you must immediately stop driving recklessly and unsafely.
+This could have been issued to you if you have been bumping into track objects or other go-karts during the race.
 In this scenario, it’s best to tone down the aggression by a notch until you have mastered maneuvering your go-kart more effectively.

-The track marshal waives the white flag to signal that this is the last and final lap of the race.
+The track marshal waves the white flag to signal that this is the last and final lap of the race.
 The white flag is a useful reminder that you are about to finish a race, as you can easily lose track of the remaining laps.

 When you see the white flag, give your last lap all that you’ve got before finishing your race.
 The next flag you will see after this will always be the checkered flag.

 Checkered Flag: Finish Line!

 This is arguably the most popular flag in go-kart racing.
 It signals that the final lap has been completed and that the race is finished once you pass the finish line.